ZacharyRSmith/errata-for-grokking-the-system-design-interview/README.md

 Correction on the image: Almost all instances of BigTable, MongoDB, and HBase are not CAP-consistent.

 Correction on the image: Almost all instances of Cassandra (and probably CouchDB, but I'm not familiar with it) are not CAP-available.

+# Redundancy and Replication

+Correction: This page speaks as if there is only one method to replicate: "The master gets all the updates, which then ripple through to the slaves.
+Each slave outputs a message stating that it has received the update successfully, thus allowing the sending of subsequent updates."
+This is false: there are other methods.
+Eg, the master's replication log could have a counter that orders writes, and these logs are sent ASAP to slaves.
+Some happened-later logs might arrive at a slave before happened-earlier logs, but the slave knows to not apply those logs because their counter is not the next count to apply.